biaandersson/py-ops/README.md

 ## 🧐 About <a name = "about"></a>

 This is an automation project to automate the DevOPS processes.
 It's an development environment that is cloud agnostic:
-It's uses Github Codespaces to develop and test the code, and then it's deployed to AWS using Terraform and Ansible.
+It's uses Github Codespaces to develop and test the code, and then it's deployed to AWS using Docker and Ansible.

 ## 🏁 Getting Started <a name = "getting_started"></a>